LauraCarter/lauracarter.github.io/index.md

 ## Board and advisory work

-I'm a trustee of the [Feminist Review Trust](http://www.feminist-review-trust.com/), which allocates c.GBP25,000 to feminist projects worldwide annually.
+I'm a trustee of the [Feminist Review Trust](http://www.feminist-review-trust.com/), which allocates around GBP 25,000 to feminist projects worldwide annually.
 I also volunteered as a screener for the [EuroCentralAsian Lesbian* Community](https://europeanlesbianconference.org/)'s COVID-19 grants programme in September-October 2020, where we allocated EUR 28,000 to lesbian*-led groups in crisis across the region.

 I am on the [DataKind UK](https://www.datakind.org/chapters/datakind-uk) Ethics Committee: amongst other things, we organise data ethics [book clubs](https://www.eventbrite.co.uk/o/datakind-uk-4112514489) in London and online every couple of months.